sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 If we extend `PrismJS` to highlight *all* tokens that match class names, we may accidentally end up highlighting more than necessary.

 While this example may be contrived, it sheds light on the fundamental issue of syntax highlighting with `PrismJS`: it is difficult to reason about the structure of the code by only looking at individual tokens.
+I believe this to be the reason for the issues pointed out above.
 Syntax highlighting for C++ requires additional context.
 Even tokens with the same spelling may need to be highlighted differently based on the context they appear in.
 What if we want to extract member variables of a given class?